 - Attending an anatomy course.

 - Reading Pilates related articles online

-Observed Teaching’s referred to as OT’s begin after students have completed their Second Advisor Meeting, which begins in Phase 5.
+Observed Teaching’s referred to as OT’s begin after the completion of the Second Advisor Meeting.
+The purpose of the OT’s are for the students to experience being critiqued by different teachers prior to Practice and Final Practicals.
 These appointments can be taken with any TPC teacher in Boulder.
-The student should challenge themselves by completing some or all of these with examiners.
-Students can come to these appointments with an agenda; i.e. teaching flow, bringing a client they have questions about (clients do not pay a fee when being a “body” for OT’s), teaching a certain level, etc. Refer to the Observed Teaching Student Guidelines document for guidance.
-These were added into the program so that students would be used to being critiqued by different teachers prior to practice and final Practicals.
-It is encouraged to film all Observed Teachings.
+The student should challenge themselves by completing some or all of these with examiners/LTT’s.
+Students can come to these appointments with an agenda; i.e. teaching flow, bringing a client they have questions about (clients do not pay a fee when being a “body” for OT’s), teaching a certain level, etc. These appointments are meant to allow the student to begin to get over “stage fright” of teaching in front of different teachers, especially examiners/LTT’s.

 Local students: can work with any TPC teacher on staff.

 Long distance students: working with a HA, will complete their first and second OT with their HA then complete their final OT at The Pilates Center or completing them with a local LTT.
 Only 2 of the 3 OT’s can be done with a HA.
 A student can complete all 3 OT’s with a local LTT.
 The last OT is completed in Boulder prior to the final exams, unless completed with a local LTT.
 Long distance students can complete all 3 OT’s with TPC by either Skyping or sending videos for the first 2 appointments.
 However, it is suggested to use a local HA or multiple HA’s if there are multiple HA’s in the students area.